 If you find yourself yearning to donate your hair, there are a few necessary steps to follow.
 The minimum length necessary can vary widely, depending on where you intend to donate.
 Make sure to research your intended recipient organization to determine what minimum length your donation will need to be.
 Most non-profits require a minimum of 10 inches.

 “People don’t realize how much hair you really do need,” Cartier said.
 “By the time you cut the split ends off, and by the time you tie a knot in it,” it can take five to six donations to produce a single wig.

 The condition of your hair is also a factor.
 If your hair is layered, treated, dyed, or bleached, it could prevent you from donating.
 A large amount of grey hair can also limit your donation options.
 Many organizations request that you keep your hair trimmed prior to a donation to keep it healthy and free of split ends.

-Regardless of where you’re donating your hair, it will almost certainly need to be clean, dry, braided, or in a ponytail, and it should be placed in a sealed plastic bag.
+Regardless of where you’re donating your hair during the time of COVID, it will almost certainly need to be clean, dry, braided, or in a ponytail, and it should be placed in a sealed plastic bag.
 The hair must be well secured, with multiple bands holding it in place.
 If it falls apart in transit, it cannot be used.
 You’ll also want to make sure it is secured when it is cut, as hair that has fallen to the floor cannot be accepted.
 Most charities accept donations made by mail.

 - Does the Johnson & Johnson vaccine protect against the delta variant of COVID?

 - Does the Pfizer vaccine protect against the delta variant of COVID?